hozuki/Bulletproof/docs/readme/README.en-US.md

 a analogy of "live" comments going through the player like barrages.
 The original word danmaku also means barrage (of military).
 With some technical support provided by some specific players (usually web players), a skilled danamku maker can write programs to create special danmakus, which started a kind of art of creating splendid danmakus.
-All started in [Niconico](http://www.nicovideo.jp/).
+It was all started in [Niconico](http://www.nicovideo.jp/).

 The target of this project is to create a danmaku player based on HTML5.
 Currently the whole project and tests run on nw.js (node-webkit).